happenslol/dragtime/README.md

 ### Usage

-You'll need to import the `Sortable` class and the styles from `src/styles.scss`.
+Use the sortable class and pass it the element that contains all your list items.
 The list element itself can not be scrollable, but can be wrapped in an arbitrary amount of scroll containers.

 Here's a simple usage example: